PASTORAL THANATOLOGY CERTIFICATION

 The Code of Ethics for Certified Grief Counselors, Certified Pastoral Thanatologists and Fellows of the American Academy of Grief Counseling may be viewed online by clicking here.
 The Code of Ethics is approved by the Governing Board and the Advisory Board of the American Academy of Grief Counseling.

-- The certification fee is $ 150.00 for the three year term of certification.
+- The certification fee is $ 200.00 for the four year term of certification.
 Payment in full is due at the time of application.
-If the candidate’s application is denied, the applicant will be reimbursed the $ 150.00, minus a $30.00 processing fee.
-A completed application must be mailed in to the AAGC with full payment to be considered for certification.
-To access the application, click here.
+If an applicant does not meet certification criteria, the application fee is refunded.
+A completed application must be mailed in to the with full payment to be considered for certification.
+Application is available on this website.

 Achieving Fellowship Status